 Serengeti National Park

-Serengeti, Tanzania's first National Park, is famous for its vastness and one of the world most unique display of predator verses pray, the theme which dominates the annual wildebeest migration.
-A Serengeti safari is a memorable experience.
+Serengeti, Tanzania's first National Park, is known for its vastness and one of the world most unique display of predator verses pray, the theme which dominates the annual wildebeest migration.
+A Serengeti safari is an unforgettable experience.

 In Maasai language Serengeti means 'endless plain'.
 The plains were formed millions of years ago from volcanic ash exploding out of the Ngorongoro highlands, which served to establish the rich soil of the southern grass plains.
 The arriving colonists in the early part of the 19th century found a virtually untouched land which they exploited for it's huge hunting potential.